Brød And Taylor Folding Proofer Review

 While there are a few rough spots in the proofer, I really, really like it!
 I slept a lot better knowing my preferments were at the right temperature.
 I feel good knowing that dough won't dry out.
 I like that the temperature control is effective.
 There are minor flaws in the design, but I suspect they will be ironed out.

-Some people might balk at the $148 price.
+Some people might balk at the $169 price.
 I'm somewhat of a tightwad, but I've spent more for less.
 I think the price is reasonable.
 If you are an avid baker and the price won't be a burden, I highly recommend buying the proofer.
 Whether you are celebrating Christmas, Hanukkah, Kwanzaa, the Winter Solstice or the harvest, the winter gift giving season is just around the corner, so you might print a copy of this as a hint to your special Santa Claus.
-I've seen this carried by Amazon, and the Brød and Taylor folks are signing up retailers.
+I've seen this carried by Amazon, Pleasant Hill Grain, as well as at the Brød and Taylor web site.
+The Brød and Taylor folks are signing up retailers so it may be available near you.
 I hope they get the folding proofers into the stores in time for the season!